-Leah Messer’s Daughter Spends Time With Jeremy Calvert’s Girlfriend Brooke Wehr
+Leah Messer’s Daughter Spends Time With Jeremy Calvert’s Girlfriend, Brooke Wehr

 While Jeremy Calvert and Brooke Wehr haven’t said much about their recent reunion, a report from Starcasm in August suggested that they had been back together for a few months.
 Then, weeks after the report was shared, Wehr took to Instagram and shared a photo of Calvert laying beside her in bed during a trip to Las Vegas.

 Jeremy Calvert has been featured for the past few years on Teen Mom 2 due to his past relationship with Leah Messer.
-As fans will recall, the former couple got married in April 2012 and welcomed their daughter Adalynn one year later.
+As fans will recall, the former couple got married in April, 2012, and welcomed their daughter, Adalynn, one year later.

-Leah Messer also shares twin daughters Ali and Aleeah with her first husband Corey Simms.
+Leah Messer also shares twin daughters, Ali and Aleeah, with her first husband, Corey Simms.

 Jeremy Calvert began dating Brooke Wehr in 2015 after splitting from his now-ex-wife Leah Messer at the end of 2014 and accusing her of cheating.
 However, when Calvert and Wehr split a couple of years later, it was Calvert who was accused of cheating on Wehr.